JetBrains/Qodana/topics/inspect-python-code.md

 In this configuration, the `environment` block defines the `QODANA_TOKEN` variable to invoke the [project token](project-token.md) generated in Qodana Cloud and contained in the `qodana-token` [global credentials](%JenkinsCred%).
-The project token is required by the paid %product% [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.
+The project token is required by the paid %product% [linters](pricing.md#pricing-linters-licenses), and is optional for using the Community linters.

 </tab>
 <tab id="inspect-python-code-local" title="Local run">